Advertisement

 12 / 12

-If you've tried everything under the sun to boost your energy but still feel tired, it's probably time to make an appointment with your doctor.
+If it feels like you've tried everything to boost your energy but still feel tired, make an appointment with your HCP.
 Share how you've been feeling, when your fatigue began, and what factors may be causing it.
-Don't be afraid to ask questions and to find out what treatment options may be available to you.
-Here's how to make the most of your time with your doctor.
+Prepare for your appointment, and ask questions to find out what treatment options may be available to you to make the most of your time with your HCP.

 More On